ManuelBehrendt/Mera.jl/README.md

 Find the main dependencies of the development version listed in the file [Project.toml](https://github.com/ManuelBehrendt/Mera.jl/blob/master/Project.toml)

 ## Tests
 We are developing **unit-test** and **end-to-end** testing strategies to encounter bugs like general errors, incorrect data returns, and functionality issues.
-After new commits are pushed to GitHub, **different operating system environments** and **Julia versions** run **automated tests** to ensure important functionalities of MERA.
+After new commits are pushed to GitHub, **different operating system environments** and **Julia versions** run **automated tests**, e. g. on outputs from various RAMSES simulations, to ensure important functionalities of MERA.
 The *test* folder contains all tests with the main function in the **runtest.jl** file.
 The current **code coverage** of the development version can be accessed by the banners at the top of the README.md file.

 ## Package Installation
 The package is tested against the long-term supported Julia 1.6.x (recommended) and can be installed with the Julia package manager.